lightstep/sn-collector/docs/monitor-kubernetes.md

 ## Monitor Kubernetes with the ServiceNow Collector

+Below are instructions on monitoring one of the following Kubernetes cluster environments with ServiceNow.

 | Kuberenetes Distibution                        | Support Status            | Architecture |
 | ---------------------------------------------- | ------------------------- | ------------ |
 | GKE (Google Cloud)                             | last three major versions | ARM, AMD     |